imdhemy/imdhemy.github.io/_drafts/php/2021-05-19-why-you-need-a-builder-to-create-your-entities-and-models.md

 Starting from here, I'll explore the practices I previously did or noticed them in other developers code.

 ## The Laravel Models Taste
 Laravel models provides two methods to create a model instance, the most popular `create` method and the less popular`make` method.
 Both methods are not implemented in the base `Model` class.
-But Laravel defines a `__call()` and `__calStatic()` methods, it goes handled through them.
+But Laravel defines a `__call()` and `__callStatic()` methods, it goes handled through them.
 [Those methods forward the call to a query builder!](https://github.com/laravel/framework/blob/8.x/src/Illuminate/Database/Eloquent/Model.php#L1952)

 Finally, we have a model class that has no properties, a parameterless constructor!
 Everything is injected magically into the class.